rhasspy/rhasspy/docs/installation.md

 # Install

+Rhasspy can be installed in several different ways.
+The easiest way is [with Docker](#docker), which will pull a 1.5-2GB image with all of the [officially supported services](https://github.com/rhasspy/rhasspy-voltron).

 ## Docker

 The easiest way to try Rhasspy is with Docker.
 To get started, make sure you have [Docker installed](https://docs.docker.com/install/):